mojaloop/contrib-rancher-scaler-tool/readme.md

 # Rancher Scaler

-Work in progress repo for scheduling our kube clusters to save 💲💲💲
+[Work in Progress] Rancher Tooling for scaling up and down kubernetes clusters to save 💲💲💲

 ## Prerequisites: